Port Information Guide

 1. Living afloat in a houseboat on the tidal Thames can be a great lifestyle, but requires careful consideration, especially for individuals new to the river.
 More information is available on our Boating on the Thames website.

-1. The Port of London Authority (PLA) has the busiest port hydrographic department in the UK with nine surveyors and support staff comprising 18 employees in total.
-The department has 3 dedicated survey craft fitted with multibeam echo sounder systems (MBES).
+1. 1.
+The Port of London Authority has the busiest port hydrographic department in the UK with nine surveyors and support staff comprising 18 employees in total.
+The department also has 3 dedicated survey craft fitted with multibeam echo sounder systems (MBES).

-1. It remains for the Master to decide it is safe to immobilise, taking account the berth or anchorage, and all parameters of wind and tide both existing and forecast for the period of immobilisation.
+1. It remains for the Master to decide it is safe to immobilise the vessel, taking account the berth or anchorage, and all parameters of wind and tide both existing and forecast for the period of immobilisation.
 The Master should adhere to any restrictions/instructions from the berth owner/operator.

 2. Please inform London VTS 30 minutes prior to, and on completion of immobilisation, on the appropriate VHF channel so that an overview of the situation within port limits is maintained.